GabeScott/standard-works-vault/General Conference/2002 October - The Marvelous Foundation of Our Faith.md

 As if that vision were not enough to certify to the personality and the reality of the Redeemer of mankind, there followed the coming forth of the Book of Mormon.
 Here is something that a man could hold in his hands, could “heft,” as it were.
 He could read it.
 He could pray about it, for it contained a promise that the Holy Ghost would declare its truth if that witness were sought in prayer.

 This remarkable book stands as a testimonial to the living reality of the Son of God.
-The Bible declares that “in the mouth of two or three witnesses every word may be established” (Matt.
-18:16).
+The Bible declares, “In the mouth of two or three witnesses every word may be established” ([[Matthew 18.16|Matthew 18:16]]).
 The Bible, the testament of the Old World, is one witness.
 The Book of Mormon, the testament of the New World, is another witness.

 I cannot understand why the Christian world does not accept this book.
 I would think they would be looking for anything and everything that would establish without question the reality and the divinity of the Savior of the world.

 There followed the restoration of the priesthood—first, of the Aaronic under the hands of John the Baptist, who had baptized Jesus in Jordan.

-Then came Peter, James, and John, Apostles of the Lord, who conferred in this age that which they had received under the hands of the Master with whom they walked, even “the keys of the kingdom of heaven,” with authority to bind in the heavens that which they bound on earth (see Matt.
-16:19).
+Then came Peter, James, and John, Apostles of the Lord, who conferred in this age that which they had received under the hands of the Master with whom they walked, even “the keys of the kingdom of heaven,” with authority to bind in the heavens that which they bound on earth (see [[Matthew 16.19|Matthew 16:19]]).

 Subsequently came the bestowal of further priesthood keys under the hands of Moses, Elias, and Elijah.